For further information or to request a quotation, please contact the Professional Education Courses Unit on:

 Greg has had a 20 year career working as a Professional Engineer in various industries involved with RF electronic circuit and systems design and measurement, and a similar length career as a university Academic, engaged in research, teaching and course development.
 He is also a co-developer of the RFRSO course.

 Robert has had 27 years working as a University Academic, teaching Astronomy and Physics, in particular, the Level 3 Electromagnetism component of the Physics Major.
 Immediately prior to joining UNSW ADFA he worked in Infrared Astronomical Instrumentation development.
 For the last 11 years he has been involved in RF Radiation as an Amateur Radio Operator.
-He developed and maintains the Introduction to RF Radiation and Introduction to the Australian RF Exposure components of the RFRSO course.
+He developed and maintains the Introduction to RF Radiation and Introduction to the Australian RF Exposure Standard components of the RFRSO course.

 John lectured in physics at UNSW Canberra for 24 years teaching across a broad range of subject areas including atmospheric physics and meteorology, underwater acoustics and electromagnetism and optics.
 His research work focussed on acoustic and electromagnetic instruments for remote sensing of the atmospheric boundary layer.
 He has been the coordinator of the RFRSO course since its inception and contributes to the practical sections of the course.

 Courses will be held subject to sufficient registrations.
 UNSW Canberra reserves the right to cancel a course up to five working days prior to commencement of the course.
 If a course is cancelled, you will have the opportunity to transfer your registration or be issued a full refund.
 If registrant cancels within 10 days of course commencement, a 50% registration fee will apply.
 UNSW Canberra is a registered ACT provider under ESOS Act 2000-CRICOS provider Code 00098G.